fridadonate01-prog/dsa-2026-101-G14/docs/PROBLEM.md

 ## Lab 4: Finding connected streets efficiently

 - Print which street segments are connected to this one in the street graph faster. (^)

+> [!NOTE]
+> Don't remove the old version finding connected streets from the list using linear search.
+You will need it to compare Lab 3 and Lab 4 for the report.

+### Notes

 To do so, you will need to implement:
 - A hash map, with the key being the intersection id and the value being a list of street segments it is connected to (^)
 - Load all streets from the list into an intersection graph (the hashmap). (^)
 - Unit test the intersection hashmap. (^^^)

-> [!NOTE]
-> Don't remove the old version finding connected streets from the list using linear search.
-You will need it to compare Lab 3 and Lab 4 for the report.

 ## Lab 5: The path between two positions